Originate/OpenTraceHelloWorld/README.md

 b) Run the hello-world app with Node: `$ node hello.js Genova`

+When the app is running, traces are created and set over to Jaeger UI serverd by the `jaeger` Docker image created above.
+To view the traceds, please refer to the [View Traces](#view-traces) section.

+_NOTE:_
-`Genova` is customizable to any value.
+- _`Genova` is customizable to any value._

-_NOTE: a) and b) MUST be run in the above order, to send the latest traces to Jaeger UI._
+- _a) and b) MUST be run in the above order, to send the latest traces to Jaeger UI._

-c) View traces of the Node hello-world app:
+#### View Traces

   - Open Jaeger UI: browse `http://localhost:16686` in local browser
   - Select service: select `hello-genova` in `Jaeger UI/Find Traces/Services`
   - Select operation: select `say-hello` in `Jaeger UI/Find Traces/Operations`